 As the name suggests, flash photography denotes the photography where flashes are used to take the photos.

-flash is a gadget used in photography to produce a flash of artificial light (typically 1/1000 to 1/200 of a second) to illuminate a scene.
+A flash is a gadget used in photography to produce a flash of artificial light (typically 1/1000 to 1/200 of a second) to illuminate a scene.
 The significant purposes are to illuminate a dark scene or capture quickly moving objects or change the quality of light.
 Modern cameras often activate flash units automatically.

 Do Professional Photographers Use Flash For Event Photography?